Michael-Santos/CambridgeDictionary/README.md

 # Next Steps
  - [x] Release alfa version
- - [?]
-Setup a simple CI/CD mechanism on Github - (It's only building when something is pushed to master branch at the moment)
+ - [ ] Setup a simple CI/CD mechanism on Github - (It's only building when something is pushed to master branch at the moment)
  - [ ] Unit Tests

 # Nuget
-The lib is finally available on Nuget: https://www.nuget.org/packages/MrBroccoli.CambridgeDictionary.Cli
+The lib is finally available on Nuget: https://www.nuget.org/packages/MrBroccoli.CambridgeDictionary.Cli.

 # Setup

 ## DI

-You can setup the lib in your DI container as follow and then pass the ```ICambridgeDictionaryCli``` interface in the constructor of your services
+You can setup the lib in your DI container as follow and then pass the ```ICambridgeDictionaryCli``` interface in the constructor of your services.

 ```C#
 using CambridgeDictionary.Cli.Extensions;